belyeng93/Feedback_Control_Servo/README.md

-# Continuous Rotational Servo Feedback Control with Standard ISA PID
+# Continuous Rotational Servo Feedback Control using Standard ISA PID
 ## _Tested with High Speed Parallax 360_

 This class implements a feeback control for a continuos rotational servo with feedback pin.